penn-pal-lab/Pi0-Experiment-in-the-Wild/README.md

 ## Overview

-This blog is designed to present the results of Pi0 evaluation experiments conducted by the PAL Research Group at GRASP Lab, University of Pennsylvania.
-It includes sections for:
+This blog is designed to present the results of Pi0 evaluation experiments conducted by the PennPAL Research Group & Kostas Daniilidis Research Group at GRASP Lab, University of Pennsylvania.
+It includes:

 - Introduction to Pi0 and its capabilities
 - Successful examples with videos